CS5001-khoury/hw04/instructions/README.md

 AG - Auto-graded
 MG - Manually graded

+### Submission Reminder 🚨
+For manually graded elements, we only guarantee time to submit for a regrade IF you submit by the DUE DATE.
+Submitting late may mean it isn't possible for the MG to be graded before the AVAILABLE BY DATE, removing any windows for your to resubmit in time.
+While it will be graded, it is always best to submit by the due date, so you have full opportunity to improve your grade.

 ## 📚 Additional Resources
 * [pytutor.com](https://pythontutor.com/) - A good resource for visualizing code!
-This will especially help with answer the further thinking question.
 * [w3schools Default Function Parameters](https://www.w3schools.com/python/gloss_python_function_default_parameter.asp)
 * [Python Tutorial Default Parameter](https://www.pythontutorial.net/python-basics/python-default-parameters/)